php-dev-br/laravel-doc-pt-br/queues.md

         {
             // Create podcast...

-            ProcessPodcast::dispatch($podcast);
+            dispatch(new ProcessPodcast($podcast));
         }
     }

+> {tip} The `dispatch` helper provides the convenience of a short, globally available function, while also being extremely easy to test.
+Check out the Laravel [testing documentation](testing.md) to learn more.

 <a name="delayed-dispatching"></a>
 ### Delayed Dispatching

-If you would like to delay the execution of a queued job, you may use the `delay` method when dispatching a job.
+If you would like to delay the execution of a queued job, you may use the `delay` method on your job instance.
+The `delay` method is provided by the `Illuminate\Bus\Queueable` trait, which is included by default on all generated job classes.
 For example, let's specify that a job should not be available for processing until 10 minutes after it has been dispatched:

     <?php

     namespace App\Http\Controllers;

+    use Carbon\Carbon;
     use App\Jobs\ProcessPodcast;
     use Illuminate\Http\Request;
     use App\Http\Controllers\Controller;